-As one of the city's most talented architects of his time, James Gallier Jr. ensured his own home reflected a life of success and style.
+As one of the city's most talented architects, James Gallier Jr. ensured his own home reflected a life of success and style.
 Walk through its lavishly appointed rooms, as well as the detailed garden, carriageway and slave quarters.

 4. Longue Vue House and Gardens (7 Bamboo Road)

 Known as New Orleans' Best Kept Secret Garden

 Longue Vue is a multifaceted historic estate featuring a world-class house museum and eight acres of stunning gardens that include an interactive Discovery Garden for children of all ages.
 Inside the the Classical Revival mansion, guests can find one of the largest collections of Creamware outside of England.
 Outside, explore one of the most intact gardens designed by renowned landscape architect Ellen Biddle Shipman.